cristicmf/dao/docs/Manual.md

 3. **User access**.
 This includes access to all actions except those that involves Doug.
 The application maker is in full control over these permissions.
 It could be handled per-contract or on a system wide basis (or both).

-### Core contracts

-The core contracts of the framework are in the [core module](https://github.com/smartcontractproduction/dao-core).

-#### Doug

-Doug is the top level contract.
-It has a permissions contract, registries for actions and database contracts, and a number of basic options.

-In the default implementation, the creator of Doug supplies the address to an already deployed `Permission` contract in the constructor.
-Doug will then use that to check if a caller is allowed to add, modify, or remove any of its contracts, or change the properties.
-By default it will also disallow everything if the permissions contract was not set (i.e. the address is nil).

-The `Doug` contract itself is an interface, and `DefaultDoug` is the default implementation.

-#### DougEnabled

-`DougEnabled` is an interface that contracts must implement in order to be added to Doug.

-Note that this interface does not guarantee that a contract is safe to add, it just makes it easier for developers to create contracts that works with the system.

-#### Permission

-The permission contract is used to control access to Doug functionality, such as adding and removing contracts, and changing its options.
-It has an interface, `Permission` and a default implementation, `DefaultPermission`.
-Doug works with the interface, and the contract can be replaced by the user with (Doug) root permission, so it is possible to write a custom permission contract and use that instead.

-#### Database

-`Database` is a contract that extends `DefaultDougEnabled` and adds an internal method for checking if the calling contract is registered as a Doug actions contract.
-It is not required, but is slightly more convenient then writing that check alone.
-It can be extended by contracts that are registered as databases in the system.

-#### Errors

-Errors is a contract with a number of error names and codes that is used in 'dao-core` functions (and its other modules).

-NOTE: The Errors contract is quite limited and will hopefully be replaced with a more standardized one.
-Also, it will be changed when constant variables can be declared outside of contracts, so that the contract does not have to be extended.

 ## Getting Started

-The easiest way to get started is by looking at the contracts in  [dao-core](https://github.com/smartcontractproduction/dao-core) and running the tests.
-After that, the contracts can be deployed to a running Ethereum node using the deployment script in `scripts/ethereum` if needed.
+The easiest way to get started is by looking at the [contracts](https://github.com/smartcontractproduction/dao/tree/master/dao-core/contracts) in `dao-core`.
+The contracts can also be deployed to a running Ethereum node using the deployment script in `dao-core/script/ethereum`.

-The next step is to go through some of the [tutorials](https://github.com/smartcontractproduction/dao/blob/master/docs/Tutorials.md).
-There you will learn how to write and add your own contracts and integrate them with the framework.
+There are also [tutorials](https://github.com/smartcontractproduction/dao/blob/master/docs/Tutorials.md).
+They teach how to write contracts and integrate them with the framework.

 <a name="develop"></a>
 ## Ðevelopment